zeibura/DayZServer/README.md

 - Increase the second number (0.1.0) if a reinstall is required, e.g. changes to types/spawnable types which require a server wipe and new loot economy to take effect.
 - Increase the first number (1.0.0) if the DayZ version is upgraded.

-### 0.0.0
+### 0.5.0

-- Default config, DayZ version 1.13
+- Reduced amount of overall loot.
+- Slightly reduced pig spawns.
+- Fixed issue with Šárkas still not spawning with extra radiator.

-### 0.0.1
+### 0.4.0

-- Solitary spawn point set to Novaya Petrovka train station.
+- Added extra items to types.xml, slightly increased amount of food by adding more food items.
+- Increased number of deer and pig spawns.
+- Relocated spawn points to Balota, Kozlovka, Naděždino, Mogilevka and Pusta.
+- Removed canteens from cars.
+- Fixed issue with some cars not spawning with an extra radiator.

-### 0.1.0
+### 0.3.0

-- Fixed bug spawning in the sea (test character killed by server wipe)
+- Fixed error preventing entire spawnable types file from being read.
-- Spawn point set to the road outside NP train station.
+- Spawn point added at Chernogorsk N petrol station.

 ### 0.2.0